BryantLiang/Portfolio/README.md

 </p>
 -->

 Welcome to my portfolio!
-I am currently a 4th year cognitive science major, anthropology minor and am interested in pursuing a career as a UX researcher so that I can continue to be imaginative and creative in solving problems for the future.
+I am currently a UCLA graduate with a degree in cognitive science and a minor in anthropology, and I am interested in pursuing a career as a UX researcher so that I can continue to be imaginative and creative in solving problems for the future.
 Below I have linked some of my UX research projects I have done in the past.

 <!--
 Useful Links